ai-digital-architect/prompt-library/tlm-upgrade/mcp-server/spring-upgrade-mcp-readme.md

 The server uses Spring AI with:
 - OpenAI for advanced reasoning
-- PGVector for upgrade knowledge persistence
+- Qdrant for upgrade knowledge persistence
 - Advisors for context injection
 - Function calling for tool integration